 Shootings.
 Earthquakes.
 Hurricanes.
-Floods.
+Floods and now a pandemic.
 These events are disturbing enough for adults, but can be traumatizing for children if they are not treated with special care.
 When disaster strikes, a child's daily routine disappears, leaving many feeling anxious, confused or frightened.
 As an adult, you'll need to cope with the disaster in a way that will help children avoid developing a permanent sense of loss.
 It's important to recognize not only these reactions, but also help children cope with their emotions.

 You are their biggest influence.
 When you can manage your own feelings, you can make disasters less traumatic for your kids.
 Once the danger has passed, concentrate on your child's emotional needs by asking the child what's uppermost in his or her mind.

 • Encourage dialogue.
 Listen to your kids.
 Ask them about their feelings.
 Validate their concerns.